CFind/wheatley/README.md

 All credit goes to Valve Corporation, also known as Valve Software and Portal 2 developers, for the name.
 Special shoutout to [Stephen Merchant](https://www.stephenmerchant.com/) for his brilliant performance.
+Valve Corporation has not endorsed any of this project.
+I find it slightly offensive that you think they might have.